WWE Friday Night Smackdown preview: Two matches with WrestleMania ramifications, Firefly Funhouse, women's match - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-The following matches and events are advertised for Friday’s WWE Friday Night Smackdown on Fox television show.
+The following matches and events are advertised for tonight’s WWE Friday Night Smackdown on Fox television show.

 -Drew Gulak vs. Shinsuke Nakamura (Daniel Bryan gets an Intercontinental Title shot at WrestleMania if Gulak wins).